 Types of Cryptocurrencies

-Since the pseudonymous Satoshi Nakamoto created Bitcoin (BTC) in 2009, hundreds of thousands of other crypto assets have been created for many reasons.
+Since the pseudonymous Satoshi Nakamoto invented Bitcoin (BTC) in 2009, hundreds of thousands of other crypto assets have been created for many reasons.
 There are over 7,000 cryptocurrencies aside from BTC, including Ethereum (ETH), Litecoin (LTC), Ripple (XRP), and Monero (XMR), to mention a few.

 Despite the long list of existing cryptocurrencies, not all of these assets are available on a single trading platform.
 The most common trading pair on exchanges is usually BTC and USDT against other cryptocurrencies.